Chandni-L5/Travel-Budget-Tool/README.md

 The third question prompts the user to select the category that best fits the expense by entering a number between 1 and 4.
 The input field only accepts values within this range and will display an error message if an invalid number is entered.

-The user is then prompted to confirm whether the details provided in the following questions are correct.
+A summary of the the expense is then displayed to the user and then prompts the user to confirm whether the details provided are correct.
 If 'y' is entered, the program continues; if 'n' is entered, the subsequent questions are repeated.

 ![screenshot of the category question and error message](/documentation/select_category.jpg)

- Once 'y' has been selected a summary of the expense is displayed and a table is presented to display the expenses per category.
   The loading graphic is displayed again before the expense summary is displayed.
 The user is then prompted if they wish to enter more expenses.
 As additional expenses are added, the summary updates to reflect the new totals per category.

 ![screenshot of the expense summary](/documentation/expense_summary.jpg)